 7.1 The CONTRACTOR shall not be liable for any loss of or damage to goods to which this CONTRACT relates, or for damage (direct, indirect or consequential) arising out of such loss or damage, either to the client or to any other person, whensoever and wheresoever and howsoever, and whether through any act of negligence of the CONTRACTOR, its agents or servants or otherwise, such loss or damage occurs and the client indemnifies the CONTRACTOR against any claim by itself to other persons in respect of liability hereby excluded.
-It is expressly acknowledged that goods are carried at client’s risk.
+It being expressly acknowledged that goods are carried at client’s risk.

 7.2 Except under special arrangements previously made in writing, the CONTRACTOR will not accept or deal with any noxious, dangerous, hazardous, inflammable or explosive goods or any goods likely to cause damage.
 Any persons delivering such goods to the CONTRACTOR or causing the CONTRACTOR to handle or deal with any such goods, except under special arrangements previously made in writing shall be liable for all loss or damages caused thereby and shall be deemed to have indemnified the CONTRACTOR against all penalties, claims, damages, costs and expenses arising in connection therewith and the goods may be destroyed or otherwise dealt with at the sole discretion of the CONTRACTOR or any other person in whose custody they may be at the relevant time.
 If such goods are accepted under special arrangements previously made in writing, they may nevertheless be so destroyed or otherwise dealt with if they become dangerous to other goods or property.
 The expression “goods likely to cause damage” includes goods likely to harbour or encourage venom or other pests and all such goods, which fall within the definition of “hazardous and dangerous goods” in the South African Railway Regulations.